Manual of the Mustard Seed Garden

 This collection of paintings are by various artists from Qing Dynasty.

-Generally speaking, in the past over 300 years since the Manual of Mustard Seed Garden was published, numerous Chinese artists started their professional painting life with this collection.
+Generally speaking, in over 300 years since the Manual of Mustard Seed Garden was published, many Chinese artists started their professional painting life with this collection.
 These famous artists include Qi Bai Shi, 齐白石, who publicly claimed that he was enlightened by this painting manual.
 Although this set of books are written in ancient Chinese language, it was translated in the early 20th century into English and was published in the United States.

 Quote from wikipedia: An English translation of the work, The Tao of Painting – A study of the ritual disposition of Chinese painting.
 With a translation of the Chieh Tzu Yuan Hua Chuan or Mustard Seed Garden Manual of Painting 1679-1701, was made by Mai-mai Sze and published in New York in 1956.